Synerise/ios-sdk/README.md

 }
 ```

+### Triggers

+In order to show banner immediately after certain event occuration, you can send your banners from our panel with a trigger value.

+First of all, calling `Injector.fetchBanners(success:failure:)` will fetch available banners and then SDK will cache valid ones.
+On success closure you get Array of banners in dictionary representation.

+This method is also called during SDK initialization, so use it only when you wish to overwrite current banners in SDK cache. `Injector.getBanners()` provides valid banners right from SDK cache.

+**Note**, that exact same banners are being searched for eventual campaign triggers.

+You can keep banners data from:
+1. `Injector.fetchBanners(success:failure:)` - fetch available banners (SDK will refresh cache).
+2. `Injector.getBanners()` - get available banners from SDK cache.
+3. `snr_shouldBannerAppear(bannerDictionary: Dictionary)` - optional delegate method.
+See **Banner campaign** section above for more information.

+Then, call `Injector.showBanner(_: Dictionary)` to show banner immediately.
+In this case, delegate method `snr_shouldBannerAppear(bannerDictionary: Dictionary)` will not be called.

+**Note**, that banner will appear even though your View Controller implements **SyneriseActivityNotAllowed** protocol.
+See **Common features** section for more information.

 ## Common features

+### `SyneriseActivityNotAllowed` protocol

 In additional, if there are View Controllers in your application that should never to be covered by Synerise activity (for example banner), you can add **SyneriseActivityNotAllowed** protocol to your class.